Stresemann's bushcrow: Distribution and habitat

 This species is endemic to central-southern Ethiopia.
-It lives in a small area circumscribed by the towns of Yabelo, Mega, and Arero in Sidamo Province.
+It lives in a small area circumscribed by the towns of Yabelo, Borena, Mega, and Arero in Sidamo Province, and settles in wildlife under protection within Yabelo Wildlife Sanctuary and Borana National Park.
 Its total range covers about 2400 km2.

-The Stresemann's bushcrow lives in flat savanna covered with mature acacia and Commiphora thornbushes.
+Stresemann's bushcrow lives in flat savanna covered with mature acacia and Commiphora thornbushes.
 The bird prefers open short-grass savannas with scattered stands of these mature thornbushes.
 The soil must be deep and rich to support the bushcrow.
 It is most numerous when these stands are next to agricultural fields.
 For many years it was unknown why the species could be completely absent from areas of suitable habitat near seemingly identical but inhabited land.
-However recent research has revealed that the bird appears to inhabit an area with a very precise average temperature extreme, all of the seemingly suitable but uninhabited surrounding land actually has a slightly higher average temperature that appears to prevent the birds from successfully colonising.
+However recent research has revealed that the bird appears to inhabit an area with a very precise average temperature extreme, all of the seemingly suitable but uninhabited surrounding lands actually have a slightly higher average temperature that appears to prevent the birds from successfully colonizing.
 It is also not found near the scattered broadleaf woodland made up of Combretum and Terminalia.
 Its habitat is between 1300 and 1800 m above sea level.

 Ecology and behavior

-The Stresemann's bushcrow is normally found in groups of about six birds.
+Stresemann's bushcrow is normally found in groups of about six birds.
 This species does not migrate.